ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/rabbitmq-etl-task.markdown

   * If no node is selected, the cluster will assign a responsible node (see [Members Duties](../../../../studio/database/settings/manage-database-group#database-group-topology---members-duties)).

 4. **Skip Automatic Exchange/Queue Declaration**
+   When enabled:
+    * We declare the exchange and queue using the same name.
+    * We bind The exchange and queue using a default (empty) routing key.
+    * The declared exchange's type is **Fanout**.

 5. **Create new RabbitMQ connection String**
     * Select an existing connection string from the list or create a new one.
     * The connection string defines the location of the destination RabbitMQ exchange/queue.